Admissions FAQ

 Applicants will join other applicants and SJS teachers and participate in one-on-one and small group activities.
 Through these age-appropriate, engaging activities teachers assess the applicant’s current language proficiency, numeracy, literacy and communication skills within an SJS context.
 There is no preparation required.

-We don’t live locally, will there be a virtual assessment?
+We don’t live locally.
+Will be there a virtual assessment?

 For applicants to Grades 2 and above who don’t live locally, a virtual assessment can be arranged.